bemts-hhs/nemsqar/asthma_01/README.md

 # Value
 A summarized data.frame with counts and proportions of beta-agonist treatment among 911 respiratory distress calls, segmented by population group.

-# Notes
-* Assumes each row in df represents an observation, with columns as features.
-* Expects valid Date or POSIXct formats for incident_date_col and patient_DOB_col.
-* Assumes eresponse.05 contains 911 response codes in string format, and emedications_03 contains descriptions of administered medications.
-* The dataset should be pre-joined if it requires additional variables or information.
-* Assumes missing values are represented as NA rather than coded "not values" often found in data collection systems like ImageTrend.

 # Example

 ``` r